- What Is Amazon Advertising

 With product targeting, advertisers can get more control when ads appear on product detail pages and search results.
 You can target:

-- or categories, reaching users that are browsing within specific product categories (e.g. Women’s Sunglasses), with options to refine the price, brand, and ratings.
+- Categories, reaching users that are browsing within specific product categories (e.g. Women’s Sunglasses), with options to refine the price, brand, and ratings.

 You can use product targeting to show your ads on the pages of your known competitors, capturing market share from them.
 Research what products or brands are being considered against your own, and test advertising against them, promoting best-selling or similar products to see how they perform.